 The project will begin by mapping and assessing past and current use of incentives in conservation and fisheries management across the target countries, building knowledge on opportunities, challenges and best practices.
 It will also work with government and other partners to identify needs and support the strengthening of institutional, legal and policy frameworks on incentives for conservation and fisheries management, and to develop financing strategies.
-In parallel, the project will assess and strengthen incentive-based approaches at a site level, including through impact evaluation and improvements in governance and equity of conservation and fisheries management.
+In parallel, the project will assess and strengthen incentive-based approaches at a site level, including through impact evaluation and fisheries management.
 It will also design and test incentives where appropriate.